swiss6th/homebridge-almond/readme.md

     ]
 ```

+# Supported Sensors
+- Binary switches
+- Lightbulbs
+- Contact sensors
+- Smoke detectors
+- Thermostats (mostly)

+Not everything functions perfectly.
+More sensors will be added as time (and expertise) permits.

 # Credits
 Credits to
+- Pablo Poo, on whose fork this plugin is based
+- Thomas Purchas, the original creator of the plugin
-- Timon Reinhard as I based my Almond Client on his [work](https://github.com/timonreinhard/wemo-client).
+- Timon Reinhard, as Purchas based his Almond Client on Reinhard's [work](https://github.com/timonreinhard/wemo-client)
-- The creators of the [WeMo homebridge platform](https://github.com/rudders/homebridge-platform-wemo) as this plugin is based on their work.
+- The creators of the [WeMo homebridge platform](https://github.com/rudders/homebridge-platform-wemo), as this plugin is based on their work